On Strong Diameter Padded Decompositions

-For the case of graphs with doubling dimension $\ddim$, Abraham et al. \cite{AGGM06} constructed a $(2,4^{\ddim})$-sparse cover scheme.
-No other tradeoff are known.
+For the case of graphs with doubling dimension $\ddim$, Abraham et al. \cite{AGGM06} constructed a strong $(4,4^{\ddim})$ sparse cover scheme.
+No other tradeoffs are known.
 In particular, if $\ddim$ is larger than $\log\log n$, the only way to get a sparse cover where each vertex belongs to $O(\log n)$ clusters is through \cite{AP90}, with only $O(\log n)$ padding.